miraland-labs/miraland/docs/src/running-validator/validator-start.md

 by the key field.
 Currently supports the following parameter values:

 - `program-id`: each account indexed by its owning program; used by [`getProgramAccounts`](developing/clients/jsonrpc-api.md#getprogramaccounts)
-- `solarti-token-mint`: each SPL token account indexed by its token Mint; used by [getTokenAccountsByDelegate](developing/clients/jsonrpc-api.md#gettokenaccountsbydelegate), and [getTokenLargestAccounts](developing/clients/jsonrpc-api.md#gettokenlargestaccounts)
+- `solarti-token-mint`: each Solarti token account indexed by its token Mint; used by [getTokenAccountsByDelegate](developing/clients/jsonrpc-api.md#gettokenaccountsbydelegate), and [getTokenLargestAccounts](developing/clients/jsonrpc-api.md#gettokenlargestaccounts)
-- `solarti-token-owner`: each SPL token account indexed by the token-owner address; used by [getTokenAccountsByOwner](developing/clients/jsonrpc-api.md#gettokenaccountsbyowner), and [`getProgramAccounts`](developing/clients/jsonrpc-api.md#getprogramaccounts) requests that include an solarti-token-owner filter.
+- `solarti-token-owner`: each Solarti token account indexed by the token-owner address; used by [getTokenAccountsByOwner](developing/clients/jsonrpc-api.md#gettokenaccountsbyowner), and [`getProgramAccounts`](developing/clients/jsonrpc-api.md#getprogramaccounts) requests that include an solarti-token-owner filter.